YeyangXIANG/Lognormal-Strain-Distribution/README.md

 Functions of the code
 -----------------------------------------------------------------------------------------
 1. Plot strain maps based on Ncorr data.
-2. Fit and plot strain distribution based on lognormal distribution.
+2. Fit and plot strain based on lognormal distribution.
 3. Compare the fitting results with DIC data.

 -----------------------------------------------------------------------------------------